-- Throughout, we’ve worked to the highest level of assurance in terms of testing and certification to meet Crossrail and London underground requirements.
+- Throughout, we have worked to the highest level of assurance in terms of testing and certification to meet Crossrail and London underground requirements.

 - The panels were produced to meet regulations including British standards and all third party testing and accreditation.

-- We’re also providing software for a fourth station for Chartwells.
+- Furthermore, we are providing software for a fourth station for Chartwells.